Meet our Board of Directors

 Ken is a writer and attorney in Washington, D.C., and a veteran of senior positions in Congress, the executive branch, and financial regulation.
 Ken has authored five published books, including his critically acclaimed Boss Tweed: the Rise and Fall of the Corrupt Pol who Conceived the Soul of Modern New York (March 2005), and his most recent, Trotsky in New York 1917: A Radical on the Eve of Revolution.
 His book Dark Horse: The Surprise Election and Political Murder of James A. Garfield (2003) was the subject of a recent American Experience documentary on PBS.
 When he’s not writing, Ken practices law in Washington, D.C. at OLW Law specializing in agriculture.
 Along the way, he has served as counsel to two U.S. Senate committees: Governmental Affairs (1975-1981) and Agriculture, Nutrition, and Forestry (1988-1993).
 During the administration of President Bill Clinton, he headed the U.S. Department of Agriculture’s Risk Management Agency and Federal Crop Insurance Corporation (1993-2001).
 Ken was profiled in Government Executive magazine in 1997 and included by National Journal that year in its “Washington 100” list of top Federal decision-makers.
 He teaches seminars for TheCapitol.Net and serves on the boards of The Writers Center in Bethesda, Maryland and the Washington Independent Review of Books.
 A native of Albany, New York, and a graduate of Brown University (1973) and the Georgetown University Law Center (1976), Ken lives with his wife Karen in Falls Church, Virginia.

-Mark leads BakerHostetler’s International Arbitration and Litigation practice team.
-His book Squeezing Silver, The Trial of Nelson Bunker Hunt was published in February 2018.
-He has chapters in two prominent legal books, Going First Makes A Difference: Decision-Making Dynamics in Arbitration (Wolters Kluwer, 2017) and the upcoming Enforcing Arbitral Awards against Foreign States (Cambridge University Press, 2018) He has numerous articles in professional journals such as “Cross Examination in International Arbitration in Disputes Resolution Journal,” “Barricades At The IMF: Creating A Municipal Bankruptcy Code For Foreign States,” The International Lawyer, and “Welcome to the Jury System: Supreme Court Limits Sovereign Immunity for State-Owned Companies” in Business Law International.
+Mark was the founder and leader of BakerHostetler’s International Arbitration and Litigation practice team.
+He is a member of the ICDR and AAA Commercial Panel of Arbitrators, and a fellow of the Chartered Institute of Arbitrators.
+His two books – written after taking Writer’s Center workshops – are Squeezing Silver, The Trial of Nelson Bunker Hunt (2018) and The Case of the Welched Reward (2023).
+His photography exhibition will be on display at the Center in July 2025.
+He has chapters in three prominent legal books, Going First Makes A Difference: Decision-Making Dynamics in Arbitration (Wolters Kluwer, 2017), Enforcing Arbitral Awards against Foreign States (Cambridge University Press, 2018) and the upcoming Key Features of Arbitration and Litigation Involving Private Parties and Foreign States (Elgar, 2025).
+He has numerous articles in professional journals such as “Cross Examination in International Arbitration in Disputes Resolution Journal,” “Barricades at The IMF: Creating A Municipal Bankruptcy Code For Foreign States,” The International Lawyer, and “Welcome to the Jury System: Supreme Court Limits Sovereign Immunity for State-Owned Companies” in Business Law International.
 As a speaker on litigation, arbitration, and sovereign immunity issues, he has appeared at the Federal Reserve Bank of New York, the International Monetary Fund, the Inter-American Development Bank, and American Bar Association and International Bar Association conventions.
-He is a member of the ICDR and AAA Commercial Panel of Arbitrators, and a fellow of the Chartered Institute of Arbitrators.
-He has represented governments, major international companies, and individuals in litigation and arbitration nationally and internationally.
-He is ranked in Chambers Global and The Best Lawyers in America© (International Arbitration – Commercial and Governmental) and is listed in Who’s Who in America.
+He has represented foreign governments, major international companies, and businesspeople in litigation and arbitration nationally and internationally.
+He is ranked in Chambers Global and The Best Lawyers in America© and is listed in Who’s Who in America.

 Eugenia Kim’s debut novel, The Calligrapher’s Daughter, won the 2009 Borders Original Voices Award, was shortlisted for the Dayton Literary Peace Prize, and was a Washington Post Best Historical Novel and Critic’s Pick.
 Her second novel, The Kinship of Secrets, was a nominee for the New American Voices Award, a Library Reads best book of November and Hall of Fame list for 2018, and an Amazon Best Book of the Month/Literature and Fiction.
 Several of her short fictions and essays have appeared in journals and anthologies.
 She is a two-time Washington DC, Council on the Arts and Humanities Fellowship recipient, and received fellowships at Yaddo, Hedgebrook, MacDowell, and elsewhere.
 She was a judge for the PEN/Faulkner 2022 Fiction Award, and she teaches fiction and nonfiction at Fairfield University’s MFA Creative Writing Program. eugenia-kim.com